theironcook/Kojak/README.md

 funcA's IsolatedTime would be 1,000 milliseconds but it's whole time would be 3,000 milliseconds.
 Most of the time, you will probably care more about IsolatedTime than WholeTime.

+IsolatedTime, WholeTime and CallCount are cumulative values that are captured from the time you called kInst.instrument();
+IsolatedTime and WholeTime are not averages - they are cumulative.
+IsolatedTime/CallCount will give you the average.

 The funcPerf() function can take the following options:
 * sortBy - kRep.funcPerf({sortBy: 'WholeTime'});